-Coordination of the program review process will be managed by the Associate Vice President for Academic Affairs in conjunction with the Director of the Office of Institutional Research and Assessment (OIRA).
-The Associate Vice President will coordinate the external review process and, in conjunction with appropriate Deans, ensure that departments have submitted all appropriate materials.
-The OIRA Director will ensure that a common set of program metrics is provided to departments, archive and distribute reports and review materials, and monitor the effectiveness of the program review process.
+Coordination of the program review process will be managed by the Associate Vice President for Academic Affairs in conjunction with QIRA.
+In conjunction with appropriate Deans, the Associate Vice President will ensure that departments have submitted all appropriate materials.
+QIRA will ensure that a common set of program metrics is available to departments, archive and distribute reports and review materials, and monitor the effectiveness of the program review process.